-Application closing date: 7 July
+Application closing date: 28 February

-Would you like to work with the Institute and Faculty of Actuaries (IFoA) Executive staff to help oversee and develop our global Quality Assurance Scheme (QAS)?
-If so, please read on!
+Would you like to work with the Institute and Faculty of Actuaries (IFoA) executive staff to help oversee and develop our global Quality Assurance Scheme (QAS)?
+If so, please read on.

-The QAS is an outcomes-based scheme, with accredited organisations required to meet the 3 outcomes: professionalism, development and training, and organisational culture.
+The QAS is an outcomes-based scheme, with accredited organisations required to meet the three outcomes: professionalism, development and training, and organisational culture.
 The QAS offers organisations the opportunity to gain recognition for high-quality standards and provides a framework for their actuarial work.
 Accreditations are used by organisations to denote commitment, compliance, and to celebrate the process of continuous improvement.

-Find out more about QAS
+Learn more about QAS

 For more information on the role, please see the task and person specification (PDF, 140 KB)